 Youth use Scratch Jr. to design their own interactive story and learn computational thinking skills and logic such as breaking a command into discreet actions and sequencing those actions.

-Primary Supplies Needed: iPads (1 iPad per team, 2-3 youth per team), Scratch Jr. app on iPads, additional handouts and basic materials (full supply lists provided after registration).
+Primary Supplies Needed: tablets (1 tablet per team, 2-3 youth per team), Scratch Jr. app on tablet, additional handouts and basic materials (full supply lists provided after registration).
+Tablets available to borrow on a first-come, first-serve basis.

 Youth walk through tutorial guides developed by Machine Learning For Kids on supervised learning, decision trees, intent recognition, and prediction making.
 Youth learn these concepts by building a smart virtual assistant, teaching Pac-Man to avoid ghosts, developing a chatbot, and much more.
 The best part is youth do not need any prior background in programming to be successful.